martian-lang/martian-docs/content/writing-stages/index.md

 [go-based integration test stage](https://github.com/10XDev/martian-public/blob/master/test/split_test_go/stages/sum_squares/sum_squares.go) as an example.

-Stage code can write to the stage `log` file with `core.Log` and related methods.
+Stage code can write to the stage `log` file with `util.Log` and related methods.

 The adapter handles writing the expected output files for the stage through